About Eagle & hidden springs, Idaho Realtor® Kate Nelson

 Kate started her real estate career in 2007 and has since worked in different roles within the profession, including brokerage compliance, residential rehabilitation, and property marketing.
 She prides herself on prompt communication, keeping a pulse on the ever-changing market, and having superior knowledge of real estate contracts to negotiate the best deals for her buyers and sellers.
 Kate commits to serving her clients directly, without the use of an assistant or transaction coordinator, and handles only three transactions at a time to ensure her clients receive the attention they deserve.
 Kate is an experienced residential rehabber, and is passionate about guiding homeowners in the renovation process as she believes every homeowner is a real estate investor.
-Kate specializes in the Boise, ID foothill communities of Hidden Springs, Cartwright Ranch, Dry Creek Ranch, and Avimor.
-She lives in Hidden Springs with her husband and two sons.
+Kate specializes in the Boise, ID foothill communities, specifically Hidden Springs where she lives with her husband and two sons.

-Besides knowing how your agent operates, Kate thinks it’s a good idea to have a general idea of who your REALTOR® is.
-Should you be interested in Kate’s path to real estate, below is a first-person account of her background:
+Besides knowing how your agent operates, Kate thinks it’s worthwhile to have a general idea of who your REALTOR® is.
+Should you be interested in Kate’s path to real estate, call or text (208) 488-8150 with any questions or read below for a first-person account of her background:

-Having a working knowledge of how homes are built has not necessarily made me a better salesperson, but it allows me to direct my buyers toward the best home inspectors and help sellers make simple repairs to their homes to make them more marketable.
+Life took over.
+I had a couple babies and left rehabbing behind (for now), but I think having a behind-the-walls knowledge of houses has helped me be a better real estate agent.
+Having a working knowledge of how homes age has not necessarily made me a better salesperson, but it allows me to direct my buyers toward the right house and the best home inspectors, and I’m able to help sellers make simple repairs to make their home more marketable.
 When I hear clients say that I “know houses” or “walk the talk,” it validates the sore muscles, ruined clothes, and all the frustration at doing something three times over to get it right.
-Turns out I have the heart of an engineer after all, but I certainly didn’t miss my calling in becoming a real estate agent.
+Turns out I might have the mind of an engineer after all, but I certainly didn’t miss my calling in becoming a real estate agent.